-Jump to: RECIPE | Classic Ingredients | Video
+Jump to: RECIPE | Classic Ingredients | Modify to Low Carb

 What Makes this Tuna Salad a Mexican Dish?

-The fresh lime juice and the spicy peppers are must-have ingredients however, and the Mexican version is most often served with saltines.
+The fresh lime juice and the spicy peppers are must-have ingredients, however, and the Mexican version is most often served with saltines.

 While pickled jalapeños are common as the spicy ingredient, my friend from the Bajío region of Mexico made the recipe below, and she insisted on fresh serrano peppers.

 The classic American version of a tuna salad, to me, is canned tuna with mayonnaise and pickles.
 My mom would often add celery for the crunch and sometimes she would add some chopped hard-boiled eggs.
-Never lime juice or spice however!
+Never lime juice or spice, however!
 Those are reserved for the Ensalada de Atun.

 Classic Ingredients of a Mexican Tuna Salad

-Every Mexican household adds their own touch of course, but the recipe below is from my friend from the Bajio region of Mexico.
+Every Mexican household adds their own touch of course, but the recipe below is from my friend from the Bajío region of Mexico.
 She was very specific (and adamant) on the ingredients that were needed.

-Other ingredients include:
+Other ingredients might include:

-- mayonnaise,
+- Mayonnaise

-- purple onions
+- Purple onions

-- fresh limes
+- Fresh limes

-- cilantro
+- Cilantro

-- romaine or crisp lettuce
+- Romaine or crisp lettuce

-- served with saltines
+- Served with saltines

-Modifying to Low Carb
+Modifying to Low-Carb

-How Long will it Keep?
+How Long Will It Keep?

 This Tuna Salad will last about 3 days in the refrigerator once placed in an airtight container.
 The lettuce might get a little soggy however, so I would crisp it up with some fresh lettuce when serving the leftovers (especially if you are foregoing the saltines).